bpesquet/mlcourse/tutorials/scikit-learn/README.md

 > [!NOTE]
 > Adapted from [Getting Started with scikit-learn](https://scikit-learn.org/stable/getting_started.html).

+This tutorial teaches you the very basics of [Scikit-learn](https://scikit-learn.org/stable/index.html).
+Its complete source code is available [here](test_scikit_learn.py).

 ## What scikit-learn is

-[Scikit-learn](https://scikit-learn.org/stable/index.html) is an open source machine learning library that supports supervised and unsupervised learning.
+**Scikit-learn** is an open source machine learning library that supports supervised and unsupervised learning.
 It also provides various tools for model fitting, data preprocessing, model selection, model evaluation, and many other utilities.

 ## How to import scikit-learn